 Transfer applicants must submit all of the following information to be considered for admissions.
 We strongly encourage applicants to apply through LSAC.
 The transfer application requires certain materials an applicant has already submitted to LSAC during the first year JD application which can expedite the process.

 - Complete the Mizzou Law Transfer Application for Admission and pay the $60 application fee.
 Transfer applications are only accepted for fall admission.

-- Course descriptions for all law school coursework.
-An applicant can pull these directly from their law school’s course directory or off of a syllabus.
+- Course Descriptions and Course Syllabi for all completed law school coursework.
+An applicant can pull the descriptions directly from their law school’s course directory but must also submit a course syllabus.
 These should be as detailed as possible.

 - An applicant’s Credential Assembly Service (CAS) report including undergraduate transcripts and an LSAT score.

 - A resume.
 Recommended information includes education, employment, activities, community service, volunteer efforts, etc. An applicants resume can be as many pages as required to adequately express accomplishments, activities, etc.